Animals on Campus

 Service Dogs in Training

 Under , handlers of service animals (dogs) in training are afforded the same rights as the handlers of fully-trained service animals (dogs).
 This means that service animals (dogs) in training may attend class, accompany trainers to dining facilities, and take part in other campus activities.
-There are a number of organizations that train service dogs, such as Paws for a Cause and Guiding Eyes for the Blind.
+There are a number of organizations that train service dogs, such as Paws for a Cause, Freedom Paws, and Guiding Eyes for the Blind.
 All service dogs in training are required to have insurance through their sponsoring organization.
-Service dogs in training through 黑料网鈥檚 Paws for a Cause chapter, a student organization registered with the Center for Student Involvement, will wear a vest denoting their affiliation with the program.
-Faculty will receive notification from the chapter president and/or the student trainer if a service dog in training will be present in their classroom.
-Service dogs in training are required to register with 黑料网.
+Most service dogs in training will wear a vest identifying them as service dogs in training, but identification is not required.
+Student handlers are responsible for ensuring that their dogs are registered with 黑料网 Division of Student Life using this form.

 Assistance and Service Animal Emergency Contact Form